Making a meal of it

 Myself and another legal rep were a little taken aback to be told recently that we were ‘making a meal of it’, ‘it’ being the alleged assaults by a father upon his children by blows to the head.
 Not – apparently - a child protection concern because the kids, now just in double digits, don’t present as frightened.
 Well – ok then.
 This gem was from the social worker involved with the children.
 I say ‘case’ - there is no social work file – as said social worker has closed it.
 However the legal case runs on.
 And we sort of thought maybe, just maybe, the judge would be a bit interested in ‘it’ and might require a bit of disclosure so we could decide if it was necessary to hear evidence about the alleged assaults (social work view: ur…what for?).
 Pesky lawyers, what do we know about risk?
 Sticking our oars in and upsetting the apple cart.
 Clearly not every social worker has got Baby P paranoia.

-2 Responses to “Making a meal of it”
+2 thoughts on “Making a meal of it

 Maybe they are not as caught up in the ‘Baby P Frenzy’ that some others are.